The Friends of the Ozark Dale County Library's Book Club meets monthly on the 3rd Tuesdays & Saturdays at 2pm.

 Adults' shirts are $15 for sizes small, medium, large, extra large, and extra extra large.

-Cash and Checks Only - Checks can be made out to "Friends of the Library".
+Cash and Checks Only - Checks can be made out to the "Ozark Dale County Library".

 All proceeds support the building of the new Library!